 I had decided to go with an epidural for this pregnancy because I was pretty confident I was not going to have the energy to get through this delivery knowing full well that I may deliver a stillborn baby.
 I remember being in the hospital bed after the epidural was administered, waiting for the drip to start my contractions, waiting for my sweet baby girl Claudia to enter this world.
 I hated the feeling of the epidural I couldn’t feel my legs I couldn’t get out of bed I was tired I was lonely, even though my husband at the time was there, I just wanted to hold my baby.
 Looking back it seemed to be so much waiting but ye also seemed to go so quickly.
 So quick from the moment I remember entering the hospital to the day we left the hospital, no longer pregnant but no bundle of joy to wrap up and take home with us.
 Only pictures and memories.
 Some parts of the day I see and remember so vividly other Parts are just a blur.
 I remember the nurse is telling me it’s time to push in the doctor coming in and I remember hearing her cry when she was born.
 The moment came when I finally got to see my precious baby girl.
 She was beautiful she had a little button nose and she had short little arms and legs and she cried, it was such a sweet sound.
 I held her for a moment or two my parents had a brief opportunity to meet her.
 We spent about 30 minutes with her in total.
 I remember thinking and praying, to anyone at all who could possibly bring a miracle to let our baby fight the odds and keep breathing.
 That didn’t happen, Claudia was born at 143am and I seem to recall her last breath at around 215.
 I remember watching her dad hold her and keep waiting for another breath to come out. the doctor had explained that her breaths would become farther and further apart as she began to lose her battle.

+She fought a good fight and she made me look at the world a little bit differently.
+Like I said earlier most memories are a bit of a blur, I just have little bits and pieces of memory after she was born and passed away.
+We had our time with her once she dies, we held her loved her, hugged her and after some time, we said goodbye to our little angel. the nurses took Claudia from us. now the reality of the next task that needed to be looked after.
+We had planning to do, we had to decide if we were going to have a funeral, we had to decide how to share our happy and then sad news, we knew we had to keep Claudia’s memory alive in our hearts.
 What I also remember is the awkwardness in the hospital after she passed.
 This was back in 1997 and it appeared to me that the hospital wasn’t really that experienced in dealing with this type of situation.
 I remember first being placed on the newborn Ward with moms and their babies and I lost my mind.
 I recall being moved to a different surgical Ward and just basically being left alone.
 From what I remember I didn’t require much medical attention as the delivery went well I didn’t have any excessive bleeding as far as anybody was concerned the delivery was normal.
 What I really did need was emotional support from the nursing staff.
 I don’t recall that being a priority for them.
 I remember trying to be strong and trying to ensure everybody around me that I was okay and to try and not make things awkward.
 I’m not sure how long it was in the hospital for and what exactly happened with Claudia after she was born.
 I do have a vision and a scene in my head that haunts me still to this day and I question how humanely Claudia may have been treated after she passed.
 That vision is the hardest to look past and move on from still to this day.
 I don’t let it control my mind as it did for many years, somehow, I found the strength to put it away and knew that having it at the forefront of my mind does no good for anyone.
 It took a long time to realize that those memories can sometimes be put in the back of our mind.
 We know the memory is there, but by focusing on the present moment each day we can sometimes find ways to keep carrying one.
 You can too, one little step at a time each day, you can learn to lessen the control those daunting memories have on you.

 Tattoo I had done of her footprint and hand print.
 Our family is big on tattoos, all of us except for youngest for now, have a memory of Claudia with a tattoo.